ascend4/ascend4/models/johnpye/fprops/FEO.md

 reduced spinel model, but now at the level of refinement rather than a blocking defect.

+Solver position:

+- the current Fe-O-H and Fe-O-C phase-equilibrium checks should normally be run with the default NLOPT/SLSQP-backed FPROPS build
+- IPOPT may be linked in the default build, but it is treated as an explicit cross-check for this work; plain `auto` still selects the NLOPT/SLSQP equilibrium backend
+- local May 2026 timings showed the full CUnit suite passing in about 2.3 s with SLSQP-only FPROPS, compared with about 186 s with IPOPT-only FPROPS;
+  the phase suite difference was even more pronounced, about 0.6 s versus about 180 s
+- IPOPT now has a scaled full-space amount formulation, `ipopt_scaled_n`, matching the SLSQP variable scaling.
+Plain `ipopt` now uses that scaled formulation, while `ipopt_logn` and `ipopt_n` are explicit alternatives.
+This improved robustness on the active-set phase cases, but an IPOPT-enabled phase-suite check still took about 185 s CUnit elapsed time.
+- the two SLSQP-only failures found during this comparison were numerical/API robustness issues, not evidence that IPOPT was intrinsically needed: spinel needed zero initial expanded-member scales clamped, and the low-T NOx reduced solve needed a validated near-stationary max-iteration acceptance

 ## 3. Current Thermodynamic Model

 ### 3.1 Gas species